DIY Pantry Organization Ideas for a GORGEOUS Organized Pantry

 Step 1 – Categories and Things

-Totally Empty the Pantry.
-If it’s been awhile since you even attempted to organize, you’ll want to empty the space completely so you can see what items you want to keep and organize.
+If it’s been awhile since you even attempted to declutter and organize your pantry, you’ll want to empty the space completely so you can see what items you want to keep and organize.

 Step 2 – Clean and Declutter Your Pantry